NSLS-II-SST/rsoxs_workflow/examples/20250424_setup_python_miniforge.md

 ### Install Python

 Check the Python version.
-Use version 3.12 or lower for PyHyperScattering to work.

 ```
    python --version
 ```

-It may be necessary to downgrade to Python version 3.12 for PyHyperScattering (even though some users have had success with Python version 3.13).
+It may be necessary to downgrade to Python version 3.12 for PyHyperScattering for Windows computers. (even though some users have had success with Python version 3.13).

 ```
    conda install python==3.12
 ```

 If a CondaSSL error is encountered during this step, the following solution can be run, and then Python installation can be retried: https://github.com/conda/conda/issues/8273

+Although Python version 3.13 works successfully on Mac and Linux, the command interface (CI) build chain on a Windows computer may not be able to find a C compiler to build a 1.x numpy against Python 3.13, and the container might run out of resources while compiling.

 ### Install PyHyperScattering